guardian/goo/README.md

 For testing, developers can use the `dev-build` sbt project to invoke tasks in a similar manner to the [goo](../goo) script.
 In sbt, `dev-build` can be executed using `run ec2 list`, for example.

-During development it is necessary to modify the repository resolver for the `goo-client` sbt project, so that it points to the local maven repository containing the development `frontend-goo-tool` jar project.
-A dev-based resolver is included in the sbt project's [build.scala](project/build.scala).

 Publishing
 ----------